Interested in advancing safe and inclusive practices for transgender students?

 Learning Network Cohort

-The Learning Network Cohort is an intentional learning community that provides shared learning and networking opportunities, research based, practitioner-friendly resources, and technical assistance for cohort members related to a common topic of interest or shared goals.
-The 2023 LNC focus area is recruiting and retaining a diverse, critically conscious workforce.
-As a part of the Learning Network Cohort, cohort members participate in two virtual, live shared professional learning and networking experiences, as well as e-resources, and access to individualized technical assistance by request.
+The Learning Network Cohort is an intentional learning community that provides shared learning and networking opportunitiesresearch based, practitioner-friendly resources, and technical assistance for cohort members related to a common topic of interest.
+The 2024 LNC focus is creating safe & inclusive schools.
+Cohort members participate in two virtual, live professional learning and networking experiences, and have access to resources and individualized technical assistance by request.

 Accessibility